ccrd1711/nfl-quiz/README.md

 - Furthermore it could evolve in to a multi-faceted quiz in that it covers more sports.
 The NBA is a very similar system and it itself has 30 teams split into East and West, although the divisions are a bit trickier.
 Still, I think there's a possbility there perhaps just formatted slightly different.

-- Lastly, as mentioned before, there is scope to perhaps include a pop out box of information for those who need a bit more information on the NFL divisional system.
+- There is scope to perhaps include a pop out box of information for those who need a bit more information on the NFL divisional system.
 As I said previously it is definitely a quiz for those who follow the sport with at least a decent interest, however it could be a fun addition for users who just want to guess and have a bit of fun with friends on a new topic.

+- Lastly I think there could be scope to enter in an ability to store results for the user.
+This would allow them to be able to reference their scores every time they return and try to beat them, or share them with friends.

 # Technologies used